wintvelt/sst-test/README.md

 - add metrics for the API

 NB: You need to lookup the API based on the API Id.
 The name of the api is unfortunately not set in Cloudwatch.
 ID can be found in the `(stage)-stack-output.json` files.
 They are the 10 character codes in front of the `.execute-api` part in the urls of the endpoints.

+Another annoyance is that every time the stack is removed and rebuilt (sometimes necessary due to stack dependencies), you need to manually updated Cloudwatch dashboard too.